DarrachBarneveld/CoolCoders-PP4/README.md

 7. As the Site Owner, I can view users and their profiles/content through the website's admin interface, allowing me to manage site users. [#29](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/29)
 8. As a Developer, I want to ensure the styling and theme of the website are consistent, free from CSS errors, and provide an intuitive and easy-to-use UI/UX so that users easily digest content and perform all actions with ease. [#34](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/34)
 9. As a Developer, I can show custom error pages redirect the user to the home page, so that I have a consistent experience even when encountering errors on the website. [#40](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/40)
+10. As a Website Owner, I can have a "Code of Conduct" page with a list of conduct rules, so that users understand and adhere to the community guidelines. [#53](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/53)

 ### Site Goals